Introduction to Nerudova Street

-Nerudova street was founded during the foundation of Lesser Side by Czech king Premysl Ottokar II in 1267.
+Nerudova street came about during the foundation of Lesser Side by Czech king Premysl Ottokar II in 1267.
 After the great fire of Prague in 1541 its appearance dramatically changed, because many houses were burned down.
-However, many amazing palaces you can see there nowadays replaced them and gave the street its charming atmosphere.
+However, many amazing palaces replaced them and gave the street its charming atmosphere.

 Another thing this street is famous for is that many original door signs survived over the centuries.
 The door signs were the first system of distinguishing one house from another, before they came out with a number system.
 That’s why you can see there The house of Three Violins, The house of a Golden Horseshoe, House of Two Suns etc.